lanemiles/block_stacking/README.md

 # block_stacking
-A dynamic programming implementation of the block stacking problem

 This is Problem Set 9, Question #4 for Lane Miles and Christina Tong.
-We have implemented a solution to the block stacking problem.

 FILES: